Vision Therapy for Strabismus

 - Gaze maintenance

 How Soon Will I See Results?

 The benefits of a vision therapy program may be seen fairly soon, but it can take up to six months to recognize significant results.
 Of course, this depends on each patient and their particular therapy regimen.
 In addition to the exercises, visual aids, or eyeglasses, the vision therapy plan will include monitoring and follow-up appointments throughout the course of the program.
 The number of visits required to ensure the best results will be determined by Dr. Nisha Chaudhari.

 The optometrist will provide you with detailed instructions and a regimen of patches, and exercises, to ensure the most positive outcome.
 For optimal results, exercises and learned visual skills must be performed regularly.

-If you want to treat your or your child’s strabismus, contact West Orange Family Eyecare today.
+If you want to treat your or your child’s strabismus, contact West Orange Family Eyecare and Old Bridge Eyecare today.
 Our goal is to help our patients with strabismus maximize their visual skills and give them the best opportunity to reach their full potential.

 We provide customized vision therapy for our patients from Montclair, Livingston, Newark, and Bloomfield, and throughout New Jersey.